Teliva - an environment for end-user programming

 Will it run any Lua program?

 This approach doesn't make sense for batch programs, I think.
-I also don't yet have a good story for building server programs in this way.

 I don't know how to obtain a simple, shallow graphics stack, so there's no support for graphics at the moment.